pydata/xarray/doc/user-guide/duckarrays.rst

 numpy-like functionality such as indexing, broadcasting, and computation methods.

 For example, the `sparse <https://sparse.pydata.org/en/stable/>`_ library provides a sparse array type which is useful for representing nD array objects like sparse matrices in a memory-efficient manner.
-We can create a sparse array object (of the ``sparse.COO`` type) from a numpy array like this:
+We can create a sparse array object (of the :py:class:`sparse.COO` type) from a numpy array like this:

 .. ipython:: python